Azure/azure-iot-sdks/c/doc/devbox_setup.md

  `./build.sh --use-websockets --skip-unittests` : Skip unit tests and include AMQP over **WebSockets** sample

  `./build.sh -cl -g`: Build **debug** build

+> Tip: After running `./build.sh` if you want to just build a **particular sample** or library after making changes, you can directly go the corresponding cmake directory and run the [make] command.
+For example, to build **mqtt** sample after making changes in it you can directly go to c/cmake/iotsdk_linux/iothub_client/samples/iothub_client_sample_mqtt directory and run `make` command from that directory.

 > Note: Every time you run `build.sh`, it deletes and then recreates the "cmake" folder under c folder.